0

 Children often use art as a way to express their feelings and think creatively.
 In particular, children love to paint.
 Painting is a very tactile medium and an excellent introduction to art exploration in your home.

-Why do we include only the primary colours (red, blue, yellow) in our kits?
+Why does Montessori suggest you start with only the primary colours (red, blue, yellow)?

 First of all, providing young children with too many colour options can be overwhelming.